Katell Keineg: What's The Only Thing Worse Than The End of Time? and High July

-Current work
+Late 2000s work

 A six-page, high-profile interview with Darcy Frey was published on 2 July 2006 in The New York Times Magazine and this sparked new interest in Keineg's music in the United States.

 During the rest of 2006 and into 2007, Keineg played several sold out concerts in New York in the wake of the article, including a month-long Friday night residency at The Living Room in February 2007.
 Also in 2006, she toured Wales with Ann Scott and Adrian Crowley and appeared on S4C's Wedi Saith evening programme.

 Mid-2007 was spent playing European classical music festivals with concert pianist Katia Labeque's experimental band, B For Bang, whose first album was released in January 2008 and included a version of The Beatles "I Want You (She's So Heavy)" sung by Keineg.
 She and Ann Scott played in Spain, Portugal and Norway during the course of that year and the next and started a joint recording project.

 She released a 4-song EP in January 2009 that includes the re-recorded "On Yer Way", a Welsh language cover of the Super Furry Animals song "Y Gwyneb Iau" and "Trouble", an outtake from "Jet" re-mixed by Scott.
 Later that year Keineg played at Levon Helm's Midnight Ramble in Woodstock.

+2010s and on

 Keineg released At The Mermaid Parade, her fourth album, in spring 2010.
 It was released on STZ in North America and by Honest Jon's Records, Damon Albarn's label, in the rest of the world.
 The album was named "Album of the Week" in The Sunday Times.
 She toured in the UK and Ireland following the album's release, opening for singer-songwriter Krystle Warren and playing The Green Man festival.

 In May 2012, Keineg released a download single in Welsh called "Platform 0" recorded in New York for the internet radio show Radio Free Song Club with their all-star house band.